American mobility improved, thanks to a petroleum product at bottom of the refining process.

 Responding to public demand, Congress passed the State Highway Act and allotted $51 billion to the states for road construction.

-By 2005, the Federal Highway Administration reported that 2,601,490 miles of U.S. roads were paved with a variety of bituminous surfaces.
+The Federal Highway Administration (FHA) in 2021 reported that 2,844,000 miles of U.S. roads were paved with a variety of bituminous surfaces.
 Promising new paving technologies have also evolved, according to FHA.

-Although asphalt comes from the bottom of the fractional distillation process, its contribution to America’s mobility makes it one of the petroleum industry’s most important products.
+Asphalt comes from the bottom of the fractional distillation process, but its contribution to America’s mobility makes it one of the petroleum industry’s most important products.
 Every day it passes largely unnoticed under millions of tires.

-On July 11, 2013, physicists in at Trinity College Dublin photographed one of the most anticipated drips in science.
+Physicists in at Trinity College Dublin photographed one of the most anticipated drips in science on July 11, 2013.

-“After 69 years, one of the longest-running laboratory investigations in the world has finally captured the fall of a drop of tar pitch on camera for the first time,” notes the science journal nature.
+“After 69 years, one of the longest-running laboratory investigations in the world has finally captured the fall of a drop of tar pitch on camera for the first time,” noted the science journal Nature a few days later.

-The Australian experiment has been running since 1927 at the University of Queensland in Brisbane, which Guinness World Records lists as the world’s longest-running laboratory experiment.
-In the past 86 years that experiment has yielded eight drops, with the ninth drop now almost fully formed.
-It is expected to fall at any moment.
+The Australian experiment continues; it has been running since 1927 at the University of Queensland in Brisbane, which Guinness World Records lists as the world’s longest-running laboratory experiment.

 Australia’s pitch container has yielded nine drops — with another now forming as of 2022.
 The ninth pitch drop fell in April 2014.
 The wait for the tenth drip continues here.